Guidelines & Procedures

 - Whenever possible, travelers should take advantage of discounts by booking seat sales and excursion fares.
 If fares have been arranged at lower than economy rates which necessitate staying over an extra night, the extra accommodation and meal costs may be claimed if overall cost savings are still realized compared to flying on preferred dates at economy rates.

 - Amounts in excess of economy airfare, e.g. stopovers and other costs that are not related to university business, are considered to be a personal expense and are not reimbursable.

-- Attach airline tickets, prepaid tickets or electronic tickets (e-tickets) to the Travel Expense Claim form.
+- Attach airline tickets, prepaid tickets or electronic tickets (e-tickets) to the Expense Report.
 For e-tickets, also include the itinerary, which provides additional verification of travel dates, ticket costs, payment information, etc.

-- If the airfare is charged to an employee's corporate travel card or personal credit card, the airfare can be claimed for reimbursement, upon return from the trip, when the Travel Expense Claim form is submitted.
+- If the airfare is charged to an employee's corporate travel card or personal credit card, the airfare can be claimed for reimbursement, upon return from the trip, when the Expense Report is submitted.

-- If for some reason, an individual does not take a scheduled flight, whether it was billed centrally or charged to a credit card, the airline will issue a voucher, in the individual's name, for a future flight.
-It is important to use this voucher for authorized University travel within the allowed time period or to reimburse the University if it is not used for authorized University travel.
+- If for some reason, an individual does not take a scheduled flight, whether it was billed centrally or charged to a credit card, the airline will issue a voucher in the individual's name for a future flight.
+It is important to use this voucher for authorized University travel within the allowed time period.
+For travel booked through Uniglobe or Concur, the credits will be tracked by Uniglobe.

 Child Care and Elder Care